Thursday of Week 5 of Easter – Gospel

 Commentary on John 15:9-11

-As someone once describe it, the love of Jesus is like electric current.
+As someone once described it, the love of Jesus is like an electric current.
 If the current does not pass through you, it cannot enter into you.
-Similarly, if the love of Jesus does not pour through us to others, it is a sign that that love is not really in us.
+Similarly, if the love of Jesus does not pour through us to others, it is a sign that his love is not really in us.
 The love of God has to be recognised, responded to and passed on.
 It is not just a ‘given’.

 And the fruit of that love is joy, the same joy that Jesus himself experiences.
-The normal situation of the Christian disciples should be joy and consolation.
-After all, as has been said, “a sad saint is a sad kind of saint”.
+The normal situation of the Christian disciple should be joy and consolation.
+After all, as St Teresa of Avila said, “A sad saint is a sorry saint”.
 It is a contradiction in terms.
-Some Christians are incredibly serious about their faith.
-One wonders if they have yet experienced the love of Jesus.
-If they did, it would be joyfully flowing out to others.
+Some Christians are incredibly ‘serious’ about their faith.
+One might wonder if they have yet experienced the love of Jesus.
+If they did, wouldn’t that love be joyfully flowing out to others?

 Comments Off on Thursday of Week 5 of Easter – Gospel